 Calibration recommendation for a monitor for photo editing: Color space and gamma presets are a good place to start.
 Adding a colorimeter (aka “puck”) is the pro gold-standard.
 A monitor with integrated hardware calibration delivers greater accuracy with fewer headaches.

 A minimum size of 24 inches is recommended in a monitor for photo editing.
 27-inches or more is optimal.
-The goal is to be able to fully see your work, while having room for toolbars.
+The goal is to be able to fully see your work while having room for toolbars.
 Adding a secondary screen is also popular.
-Dual monitor setups let you view an image full-screen on one monitor while accomplishg tasks and executing operations on the other.
+Dual monitor setups let you view an image full-screen on one monitor while accomplishing tasks and executing operations on the other.

 Recommended screen size for a monitor for photo editing: Go for the largest screen (and highest resolution) that your workspace and budget will accommodate.
 Consider adding a second monitor for convenience and productivity.

 Screen resolution denotes the number of pixels a monitor can display horizontally and vertically.
 4K monitors have a resolution of 3840 pixels horizontally and 2160 pixels vertically (3840 x 2160).

 The higher the resolution, the more image data will fit on your screen.
 With a high-resolution monitor, you’ll be able to see more of what you’re working on, with less scrolling.
 More pixels also means greater image clarity.
 Monitors with higher resolutions deliver sharper images.

 When it comes to resolution, most pros say the higher the better.
 For a 24-inch monitor, opt for a 1920 x 1080 FHD resolution.
 For a 27-inch monitor, it’s a 2560 x 1440 QHD.
 A 32-inch monitor will optimally have 4K resolution (3840 x 2160) UHD.
 UltraWide (21:9) 1440p (often curved) monitors are also good options.
 For screen size, there are some important considerations: